youngjae-avikus/deepstream-services-library-docker/README.md

 ---

-### Install system dependencies
+### Install Docker and docker-compose

 First, clone the repo and make all scripts executable.
 ```bash
 chmod +x *.sh
 ```
-Then, run the one-time setup script (unless you already have Docker setup) - **Caution: this script reboots your Jetson device without warning!** Ensure all work is saved before you execute.
+Then, run the one-time setup script to ensure the correct versions of `docker` and `docker-compose` are installed.
 ```bash
 ./docker_setup.sh
 ```